cccntu/dateutil/docs/exercises/index.rst

 Parsing a local tzname
 ----------------------

     Three-character time zone abbreviations are *not* unique in that they do not explicitly map to a time zone.
 A list of time zone abbreviations in use can be found `here <https://www.timeanddate.com/time/zones/>`_.
 This means that parsing a datetime string such as ``'2018-01-01 12:30:30 CST'`` is ambiguous without context.
-Using :mod:`dateutil.parser` and :mod:`dateutil.tz`, it is possible to provide a context such that these local names are converted to proper time zones.
+Using :mod:`bs_dateutil.parser` and :mod:`bs_dateutil.tz`, it is possible to provide a context such that these local names are converted to proper time zones.

 Problem 1
 *********